Mount Colzim: Cave of Saint Anthony

-The cave in which Anthony the Great resided on Mount Colzim (also called Saint Anthony's Hermitage) is believed to be a certain cave that sits 100 meters above and two kilometers away from the monastery of Dayr Mārī Antonios and is a popular site of pilgrimage for Coptic Christians.
+The cave in which Anthony the Great resided on Mount Colzim is believed to be a certain cave that sits 100 meters above and two kilometers away from the Monastery of Saint Anthony and is a popular site of pilgrimage for Coptic Christians.
 The presence of multiple monastic cells within the mountain, as well as the large history of monasticism on the mountain, makes it difficult to ascertain which exact cave Anthony lived in.
-Nevertheless, a spring mentioned in the Life of Anthony is allegedly the same spring that runs near the Deesis Chapel at Dayr Mārī Antonios.
-This suggests that the modern-day monastery is the exact location of Anthony's dwelling-place on the Inner Mountain.
+Nevertheless, a spring mentioned in the Life of Anthony is allegedly the same spring that runs near the Deesis Chapel at the Monastery of Saint Anthony.
+This suggests that the modern-day monastery is more or less the exact location of Anthony's dwelling-place on the Inner Mountain.
 Anthony lived on the Inner Mountain for forty-three years until his death there in 356.
-Folklore maintains that he is still buried at Dayr Mārī Antonios in the chapel of the Creatures of the Apocalypse.
+Folklore maintains that he is still buried at the Monastery of Saint Anthony in the chapel of the Creatures of the Apocalypse.